 Electronic invoicing has many environmental benefits.
 For we have set ourselves the goal of making this company a little greener every month.

 Starting on 30.
 June 2019, we have changed to electronic invoicing.
 We now send our invoices by email to all customers who have consented to this.
-In the following we point out the advantages of this practice.
+In doing so, we have left it up to our customers to decide which variant they want to choose.

 Electronic invoice vs paper invoice